sweettea-io/cli/docs/source/predictions.rst

   $ tensorci serve

-Running the ``serve`` command deploys the commit associated with your latest training deploy to your TensorCI team's dedicated API cluster.
+Running the ``serve`` command deploys the commit associated with your latest training deploy to your team's API cluster.
 Once this deploy succeeds, your trained model is fetched from TensorCI model storage and the ``predict`` function specified in ``.tensorci.yml`` is registered with the websocket server.

 Full Deploys